Call Monitoring

 Listen to sales calls

-Have your marketing team listen in on sales calls — either in-person or better yet, via call recordings.
+Have your marketing team listen in on sales calls — in person or, better yet, via call recordings.

 Listening to sales interact with customers can unearth insights that can help marketers create better messaging and content across the board.